Last updated May 25th, 2020.

 South Korea, then, can be a good place to invest in land or houses for the right person.
 While Seoul’s rental yields are low, you can make better returns in developing areas on the outskirts of the city core.

-And of course, if you’re open to living on Jeju Island, you can also get a residence permit which can eventually lead to Korean citizenship.
+And of course, if you’re open toward living on Jeju Island, you can also get a residence permit and start a process which can eventually give you a South Korean passport.

 Jeju Island may get a bit dull if you enjoy urban environments.
 Yet they offer East Asia’s only true property investment visa, making South Korea one of the top countries where foreigners can own land.